KHardern/VatsimSSO/README.md

 ```sh
 $ artisan config:publish vatsim/sso
 ```
+It is __strongly__ recommended you use Laravel's built-in suppport for environment files to protect sensitive data.
+Additional details in config.php

 ### Outside Laravel
 Let's first create a configuration file to keep our code clean.